 Marshs Library in Dublin, a Dublin hidden gem.

-33+ Hidden Gems in Dublin (My Favourites as a Local)
+33+ Hidden Gems in Dublin (Avoid the Overcrowded Locations)

 This guide is a mix of exactly that.